Info Myanmar University

 Info Myanmar University (အင်ဖိုမြန်မာတက္ကသိုလ်; abbreviated IMU) is a private university in Yangon, Myanmar.
-Info Myanmar College (IMC), the computing arm of IMCS Co., Ltd. which achieved the success in the International ICT courses and vocational trainings since 2007, was established in 2014 with the strong commitment to firmly pillar the educational requirements of the age of knowledge-based society through transforming digital economy in Myanmar.
+Info Myanmar College (IMC), the computing arm of IMCS Co., Ltd. which has achieved success in the International ICT courses and vocational trainings since 2007, was established in 2014 with the aim to meet the educational requirements of the age of knowledge-based society through transforming digital economy in Myanmar.
 IMC was promoted to Info Myanmar University (IMU) in 2019.
 IMU offers the Higher National Certificate In Computing, Higher National Diploma In Computing and B.Sc(Hons) in Computing programs in partnership with Edinburgh Napier University since 2017.